 Serving Suggestions

-Besides this delicious cut it by itself with mashed potatoes and perfect green beans or grilled broccolini. smoked pork tenderloin is wonderfully on sliders with BBQ sauce, chopped and placed in tacos.
+Enjoy this delicious cut alongside creamy mashed potatoes and perfect green beans or grilled broccolini.
+Smoked pork tenderloin is wonderful on sliders with BBQ sauce, chopped and placed in tacos.
 The leftovers reheat well and are great as pork sandwiches.

 Smoked Pork Tenderloin